 Q: How is this going to be enforced?

 A: Failure to self-quarantine or complete the Travel Health Form may result in a civil penalty of $1,000 for each violation.

 Q: How are the impacted states chosen?

-A: The advisory applies to any person arriving from a state with a daily positive test rate higher than 10 per 100,000 residents over a seven-day rolling average or a state with a 10% or higher test positivity rate for COVID-19 tests over a seven-day rolling average.
+A: The advisory applies to any person arriving from a state with a daily positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10 percent or higher test positivity rate for COVID-19 tests over a seven-day rolling average.
 The list of states is fluid and will be updated weekly.

 Q: Who does the advisory apply to?